pgm-n117/mpi-sdn/README.md

 Currently, this project is being written in Python, for RYU controller

 ## OVS Config
 ovs-config contains the configurations files in order to make an OpenVSwitch with physical interfaces.
-Currently, there are 2 configurations available:
+Currently, there are 3 configurations available:
 - RPI: Raspberry Pi configuration files.
 Configuration of Interfaces, for making an OpenVSwitch with USB to Ethernet adapters (a total of 5 ports, 1 integrated, 4 USB-Ethernet).
 Also includes scripts for downloading and compiling OVS on RPI (ARM architechture), but it is available on APT.
 Also a startup script is included to connect to controller on startup, building the necessary bridge and all its ports, referencing the physical interfaces.

 - openwrt: OpenWRT configuration files.
 This configuration corresponds to an old ADSL Comtrend WiFi Router, that was used as an OpenVSwitch.
 This uses the old syntax of network interfaces for OpenWRT.

-- Banana Pi R3: Future updates.
-OpenWRT configuration files of Banana Pi R3 with the newest network interfaces syntax.
-Trying to use SFP ports on the OpenVSwitch.
+- Banana Pi R3: OpenWRT configuration files of Banana Pi R3 with the newest network interfaces syntax.
+SFP ports are included in the OVS configuration.
+SFP ports have been tested with ONOS and RYU and work correctly.

 ## Requirements: